h-REA/hREA/docs/repository-structure.md

 In cases where records have standard CRUD features, `EntryData` is convertible `From<CreateRequest>` in its associated [interface struct crate](#1-interface-struct-crates-rust-interface); and implements `Updateable<UpdateRequest>` from the [`hdk_records`](#hdk_records) library.
 These traits are used by [library crates](#3-library-crates-system-core) to handle the underlying storage logic.

 It is unlikely that there should be a need to create customised versions of these files.
-For maintenance reasons it is much better to compose additional fields and functionality onto the REA record types as *new* `entry_defs` in zome crates if adding additional fields is a requirement for your use-case.
+For maintenance reasons it is much better to compose additional fields and functionality onto the REA record types as *new* `entry_types` in zome crates if adding additional fields is a requirement for your use-case.

 #### 6. Storage constants (database internals)